orbitjs/ember-orbit/README.md

 primitives from Orbit, including `Store`, `Cache`, and `Model` classes.
 Most common developer interactions with Orbit will be through these classes.

-However, EO does not attempt to wrap _every_ base class from Orbit.
+EO does not attempt to wrap _every_ base class from Orbit.
 For instance, you'll need to use Orbit's `Coordinator` and coordination strategies to define relationships between Orbit sources.
 In this way, you can install any Orbit `Source` or `Bucket` library and wire them together in your EO application.

 > **Important**: It's strongly recommended that you read the Orbit guides at
-> [orbitjs.com](http://orbitjs.com) before using EO, since an understanding of
+> [orbitjs.com](https://orbitjs.com) before using EO, since an understanding of
 > Orbit is vital to making the most of EO.

 ## Status